eugenius1/eugenius1.github.io/projects/instagram-lists/index.md

 Your data is stored in this browser tab, even after refreshing, until the tab is closed.
 You can also manually clear this local storage:

 <button type="button" id="clear-storage" class="btn btn-danger"><i class="fa fa-trash-o" aria-hidden="true"></i> Clear this page</button>

+### What I discovered from the accounts I followed

+- Old inactive accounts with last post date as far back as 10<sup>th</sup> May 2012.
+  - [@sakaguchiaya](https://www.instagram.com/sakaguchiaya/), with 29k followers, last posted in November 2012.
+- Friends that **never followed me back**, perhaps they stopped using Instagram.
+- One or two "friends" that **stopped following me**.
+- Accounts that started with photography then turned personal after Instagram became **mainstream**.
+- A few accounts that **deleted all posts**, at least one of these because they were worried about Instagram's policy change regarding ownership rights.

+---

 I'd love to know what you think of this tool.
 You can leave a comment below or [contact me](/contact).